micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 The trivial approach is to simply copy/paste routines or entire files from one application to another.
 This is ok as long as the code does not change; once the code changes, manually updating all projects is no longer trivial.

 A slightly better solution is to create separate libraries, and include them _as is_ in different projects.
-Initially this may look ok, but if the libraries have inter-dependencies, and their number grows, knowing which libraries are compatible with each other may no longer be as easy as expected.
+Initially this may look ok, but for many libraries, especially when they have inter-dependencies, knowing which libraries are compatible with each other may no longer be as easy as expected.

 The problem is aggravated by the fact that each library has its own life cycle, and new versions may no longer be compatible with existing or newer versions of the other libraries.